Karel Doorman: "I am attacking, follow me"

 Karel Doorman is often honoured because he signaled "Ik val aan, volg mij" ("I am attacking, follow me") during the Battle of the Java Sea, which some have considered gallant.
 However, one source doubts that he ever uttered those words.

 On 27 February 1942, at approximately 4pm, the Japanese and the allied squadrons spotted each other.
 Karel Doorman realised that the Dutch fleet was outnumbered but nonetheless proceeded to attack.
 His actions lost the fleet and he ultimately went down with his ship.
 The guns of the two Japanese cruisers had a greater range than the Allied guns and at about 5pm the British cruiser HMS Exeter was hit.
 Twenty minutes, later the Dutch destroyer HNLMS Kortenaer was torpedoed exploding and breaking into two.
 Confusion arose in the Allied squadron over the way forward, compounded because HMS Exeter could only sail at half power and wanted to return to port at Soerabaja (now Surabaya).

 Following instructions issued by High Command, Doorman gave the order to attack at the approach of the Japanese fleet.
 The tactical command was "I am attacking, follow me"; he did not signal at the beginning of the battle in the Java Sea.
 It is a loose translation of the signal sent by him, "All ships – follow me" to remedy the confusion.
 The battle on 27 February 1942 which, with interruptions, lasted for over seven hours, ended with the almost complete destruction of Doorman's squadron.
 The squadron commander perished aboard the flagship, which sank after around 90 minutes.

 Memorials

 Four ships in the Royal Netherlands Navy were named after him: the escort carrier Karel Doorman (QH1), the aircraft carrier Karel Doorman (R81), the frigate Karel Doorman (F827), and the multi-role support vessel Karel Doorman (A833).

+Additionally in Rotterdam there is the Karel Doormanstraat (Rotterdam) named after him.

 The Kloosterkerk in The Hague has a memorial plaque.
 Commemorations of the Battle of the Java Sea are regularly held.